Skip to main content

 Comprehensive Pain Management

-Comprehensive or multimodal pain practices combine interventional procedures with medication management, physical therapy, psychological support, and sometimes complementary therapies like acupuncture.
+Complete or multimodal pain practices combine interventional procedures with medication management, physical therapy, psychological support, and sometimes complementary therapies like acupuncture.
 These practices tend to be larger operations with more diverse provider types: physicians, nurse practitioners, psychologists, physical therapists, and acupuncturists under one roof.

-For device sales, comprehensive practices are still valuable but their purchasing patterns differ.
+For device sales, complete practices are still valuable but their purchasing patterns differ.
 They buy a broader range of lower-cost devices (TENS units, topical analgesic delivery systems, biofeedback equipment) in addition to some interventional equipment.
 Their per-device spend may be lower than a pure interventional practice, but their total device budget across categories can be substantial.

 Physical Medicine and Rehabilitation (PM&R) Practices